julianpeeters/avrohugger/README.md

 2) For the `SpecificRecord` format, generated case class fields must be mutable (`var`) in order to be compatible with the SpecificRecord API. _Note:_
-If your framework allows `GenericRecord`, [avro4s](https://github.com/sksamuel/avro4s) provides a type class that converts to and from immutable case classes cleanly (though seems to fail on maps and case object enums as of v1.4.3).
+If your framework allows `GenericRecord`, [avro4s](https://github.com/sksamuel/avro4s) provides a type class that converts to and from immutable case classes cleanly.

 3) When the input is a case class definition `String`, import statements are not supported, please use fully qualified type names if using records/classes